23 Search Results for: granatapfel

 Yakh dar Behesht-e Anar – Persian Pomegranate Granité یخ در بهشت انار

 Bastani Sonati or the traditional Faloodeh are most popular ice cream delights in Persia.
 Also Yakh dar Behesht-e Anar – Persian Pomegranate Granité یخ در بهشت انار is one of the most popular ice creams, especially in autumn.
 We love preparing it for Shab-e Yalda (winter solstice), which is the longest night of the year.
 Yakh means ice, and Behesht means heaven, so freely translated it means ice in heaven.
 My granité is a heavenly ice cream made with pomegranate juice, fresh mint, lemon, water and sugar.
-It is prepared without an ice cream maker, tastes sweet and sour at the same time, our absolute favorite flavor.
+You can prepare it without an ice cream maker, and it tastes sweet and sour at the same time, our absolute favorite flavor.
 We served it in a glass with a straw and spoon.
 An unique experience, as the crystalline in the ice cream melts softly on the tongue.
 Yakh dar Behesht is gluten-, fat- and dairy-free, so it’s perfect for people with allergies, vegetarians and vegans.
 Treat yourself with this ice-cold treat!

 Hasselback Butternut Squash with Feta, Pistachio Pesto and Pomegranate Seeds